 I did this for a while and stopped it 2 weeks prior to transfer.
 Do your own reading on this as there are conflicting opinions.
 But with all the drugs involved in IVF, the liver takes a bit of a hit so giving it a little detox can help it function better, in turn making the medication do its job more effectively.
 I chose to take Milk Thistle supplements for this purpose.
 BUY HERE.

 Royal jelly shots

 Said to help thicken the womb lining, prepping it to successfully receive and implant an embryo.
 I went for liquid royal jelly shots that you mix in with a small glass of water and take daily.
-These ones, readily available in Holland and Barratt.
 My womb lining ended up being the thickest it had ever been.
+BUY HERE.